t54-labs/AgenticRiskStandard/docs/settlement-rails/abstract-interface.md

 **record_deposit** tags a deposit after funds have been transferred.
 It takes the job ID, deposit type (FEE, COLLATERAL, or PRINCIPAL), payer address, payee address, and amount.
 Returns a transaction hash or reference.

 **release** sends funds from the deposit to the payee.
-Used when a deliverable passes evaluation (fee) or when principal release is approved.
+Used when a deliverable passes evaluation (fee) or when principal becomes releasable.

 **refund** returns funds to the payer.
 Used when a deliverable fails evaluation.